Azure/bicep-types-az/generated/resources/microsoft.resources/2019-10-01-preview/types.md

 ### Properties
 * **tenantId**: string (ReadOnly): ID of the Azure Active Directory.
 * **type**: 'UserAssigned': Type of the managed identity.
-* **userAssignedIdentities**: [Dictionary<string,UserAssignedIdentity>](#dictionarystringuserassignedidentity): The list of user-assigned managed identities associated with the resource.
+* **userAssignedIdentities**: [ManagedServiceIdentityUserAssignedIdentities](#managedserviceidentityuserassignedidentities): The list of user-assigned managed identities associated with the resource.
 Key is the Azure resource Id of the managed identity.

-## Dictionary<string,UserAssignedIdentity>
+## ManagedServiceIdentityUserAssignedIdentities
 ### Properties
 ### Additional Properties
 * **Additional Properties Type**: [UserAssignedIdentity](#userassignedidentity)